 The judge determines who came closest to rendering the emotion, and you can choose whatever criteria you want to use, as this is all in good fun.

-Whichever person or team the judge selects then gets to keep that Inside Out emotions game card, and play continues with the next person and card until they’re all used.
+Whichever person or team the judge selects then gets to keep that emotions game card, and play continues with the next person and card until they’re all used.
 Whichever person or team has the most cards at the end wins.

 As with any memory game, you can set it up with as many or as few matches as you see fit.
 We found that 20 cards of 10 emotions worked best for us and our space, but we did do a monster 60 card version with the 30 red emotion cards just for fun.